evanwill/web-crash-course/content/2-html.md

 `https://username.github.io/repositoryname/`

 So let's get started!
-Here are the steps for reference:
+All the GitHub steps are below for reference, with the HTML file next.

 #### 1. Create a new repository on GitHub